Heap and Stack Summary

 Stack

-- Contains variables (not instance/class fields)
+- Holds local variables (not instance or class fields)

-- Organized in call frames
+- Organized into call frames (one per method call)

-- Contains method parameters
+- Method parameters

-- Contains reference to
+- Reference to

 this